pierian-co/custom-cxo-activity-dashboard-adobe-target-googlesheets/README.md

 **Step 1.
-Create an Adobe IO Project with Adobe Target services**
-A. Follow the instructions on https://helpx.adobe.com/uk/marketing-cloud-core/kb/adobe-io-authentication-step-by-step.html to create an Adobe IO Project.
+Create an Adobe IO Project with Adobe Target services** Follow the instructions [here](https://github.com/pierian-co/custom-cxo-activity-dashboard-adobe-target-googlesheets/blob/main/create_adobeioproject_target.md) on to create an Adobe IO Project.

+**Step 2.
+Create GoogleSheets**
+I have used 2 separate GoogleSheets - one to store Credentials to connect to Adobe IO and another to store details of Adobe Target activities.
+This way we need not worry about Credentials being shared further - only activity data is shared with the recipients.
+1. Credentials sheet - This sheet contains credentails of the Adobe IO project created on Step 1 above.
+Here's the template of this sheet.

 Create a GoogleSheet